masammons/website/team/_posts/2021-06-14-gabriele-baniulyte.md

 alumni: false
 ---

 Gabriele (Gaby) Baniulyte is a postdoctoral fellow in the Sammons Lab.
-She did her UG and MS at xxx and her PhD with Joe Wade in the Department of Biomedical Sciences.
+She performed PhD work with Joe Wade in the Department of Biomedical Sciences.